Own-Data-Privateer/hoardy-web/README.md

 Stand-alone tool based on `SingleFile`, using a headless browser to capture pages.

-A more robust solution to do what `monolith` and `obelisk` do, if you don't mind `nodejs` and the need to run a headless browser.
+A more robust solution to do what `monolith` and `obelisk` do, if you don't mind `Node.js` and the need to run a headless browser.

 ## [Archivy](https://github.com/archivy/archivy)